albar965/littlenavmap-manual/src/en/XPCONNECT.rst

      :caption: Little Xpconnect configuration file

      [Options]

-     FetchAiAircraft=true  # Also get AI aircraft.
-You can disable this if
-                           # you think the plugin causes performance problems.
+     FetchAiAircraft=true     # Same as "Fetch AI" in plugin menu.
+     FetchAiAircraftInfo=true # Same as "Load AI Aircraft Information" in plugin menu.

-     FetchRateMs=200       # Data will be fetched from X-Plane every 200
+     FetchRateMs=200          # Data will be fetched from X-Plane every 200 milliseconds.
+Same as "Fetch Rate" in plugin menu.
-                           # milliseconds.
-                           # Lower this value to get a more fluid movement of the
-                           # aircraft symbol on the map.
-Increase this value if you
-                           # think the plugin causes performance problems.

      FetchRate=200            # Old obsolete value.
 Will be deleted on start.